A Guide to travelling around the Kimberley Australia

 2. West Kimberley

-West Kimberley in Australia is a place with undisturbed landscapes and a rich history.
-This is a place of many stories of Aboriginal culture spanning more than 40,000 years.
+West Kimberley in Australia has undisturbed landscapes and a rich history.
+This is a place of many stories of Aboriginal culture spanning over 40,000 years.
 Some of its marvellous attractions are:

 - Windjana Gorge is a huge gorge cut into the ranges to reveal the beautiful scenery of high vertical cliffs and sandy beaches.
 It is the right place for hiking or relaxing walks between the gorge’s high walls while spotting animals and birds.
 It was formed by the Lennard River almost 300 million years ago and is composed of Devonian limestone.
-Along its rocky walls, you can also spot some fossils of shells and other marine creatures.
+You can also spot some fossils of shells and other marine creatures along its rocky walls.
 It is one of the gorges where you cannot swim due to the abundance of freshwater crocodiles.

 - Tunnel Creek lies 40 minutes away from Windjana Gorge by a drive and is a unique hollow formed by limestone and an ancient reef’s remains.
-It is a 750-meter long tunnel and is almost 350 million years old.
-You can even take a Kimberley off-road tour to explore it as well as many other highlights.
-As you make your way through the tunnel, you can spot a lot of freshwater crocodiles.
+It is a 750-meter-long tunnel and is almost 350 million years old.
+You can even take a Kimberley off-road tour to explore it and other highlights.
+As you enter the tunnel, you can spot many freshwater crocodiles.
 You can also see beautiful Aboriginal rock paintings decorating the cave walls.

 3. Northern Kimberley

-Northern Kimberley is a vast expanse, almost 164 square kilometres in length, and holds many brilliant sights to witness.
+Northern Kimberley is a vast expanse, almost 164 square kilometres long, with many brilliant sights to witness.

 - Mitchell Falls in the Northern Kimberley is a rough and challenging area that can be accessed with a four-wheel drive.
-Mitchell Falls is said to be the second tallest waterfall in the state of Western Australia, with a height of 80m.
-This waterfall is not a very crowded spot, and so you can enjoy it for yourselves.
-The best way to take in its breath-taking sights is on a scenic flight by a local helicopter or as part of the Kimberley Tours.
+Mitchell Falls is said to be the second tallest waterfall in Western Australia, with a height of 80m.
+This waterfall is not a very crowded spot so you can enjoy it for yourselves.
+The best way to take in its breathtaking sights is on a scenic flight by a local helicopter or as part of the Kimberley Tours.

 Best way to see the Kimberley and best time to visit it

-The vast expanse of the Kimberley Region can be explored by sea, by land or by air.
+The vast expanse of the Kimberley Region can be explored by sea, land or air.
 An excellent way to explore it is to take a four-wheel road trip since 90% of the region is accessible by 4WD.
-If you are going on a road trip, make sure you have a useful Kimberley Region Map handy and enough time to explore.
+If you are going on a road trip, ensure you have a useful Kimberley Region Map handy and enough time to explore.

 The dry season is perfect for your holidays in the Kimberley.
-The temperatures, which range from 15° C, at night, to 33° C during the day (59 to 92 F), are ideal for exploration and adventure.
+The temperatures, ranging from 15° C at night to 33° C during the day (59 to 92 F), are ideal for exploration and adventure.

 Kimberley Holidays: Self-drive vs guided tours

-Travelling through the Kimberley Australia on your own is an excellent way to explore it if you have enough time and experience to drive a 4WD van and handle its rough terrain.
+Travelling through Kimberley, Australia alone is an excellent way to explore it if you have enough time and experience to drive a 4WD van and handle its rough terrain.

 Another exciting option is to take a guided tour of the Kimberley.
 A guided tour or a luxury Kimberley tour will take you to many more attractions in a shorter time.
-Not only that, it will help you gain knowledge and a more fabulous feel of the place.
+It will also help you gain knowledge and a more fabulous feel of the place.

 For people who travel solo in Australia, Kimberley’s guided adventure will be an excellent opportunity to experience these places with peace of mind and have a camping experience with other mates.

-A few years ago, I went on a camping safari from Broome to Kununurra and loved it.
-I’m glad I decided not to drive by myself, as the Gibb River Road requires a good level of experience, so if you are on your own and are not used to the rugged Outback roads, I would definitely recommend going on a Kimberley Tour.
+I loved it a few years ago; I went on a camping safari from Broome to Kununurra.
+I’m glad I decided not to drive alone, as the Gibb River Road requires a good level of experience, so if you are on your own and are not used to the rugged Outback roads, I recommend going on a Kimberley Tour.

 1. From Broome to the Kimberley

 There are many Kimberley Outback Tours from Broome to Darwin that you can check out for your trip.
 But if you feel adventurous, you can also go by yourself.
 As I said, this kind of trip is demanding and will take 8-10 days.
-Bear in mind that there is just so much to be explored and cannot possibly fit into a shorter time.
+Bear in mind that there is much to be explored, and it cannot possibly fit into a shorter time.

 Or you can also consider travelling by compact campervan or a solid 4WD van and camp out at the many campsites along your way.
 The next best place to visit would be the famous Gibb River Road.
 You’ll need a 4WD for this part of the trip.

-From there, you can reach the Purnululu National Park, which is a fascinating spot for hiking and exploring the fantastic gorges.
+From there, you can reach the Purnululu National Park, a fascinating spot for hiking and exploring the fantastic gorges.
 You can then take a trail leading to the towering sandstone structures of Cathedral Gorge.
-On your way, you will also get a chance to see lake Argyle, which is a vast freshwater lake.
+On your way, you will also see Lake Argyle, a vast freshwater lake.
 It has much to see, from wallabies on the rocky shores to freshwater crocodiles and birdlife.
-On this page, you can check this compact guide of the national park.
+On this page, you can check this compact guide to the national park.

-As you travel to Darwin, you can also make a stop at the Edith Falls in the Nitmiluk National Park for a refreshing swim.
+Travelling to Darwin, you can also stop at Edith Falls in the Nitmiluk National Park for a refreshing swim.
 This excursion will allow you to enjoy the gorgeous expanse of the rugged wilderness leading from Broome to Darwin.

 If you start your trip to the Kimberley in Darwin, you can take the same tour in reverse order, from Darwin to Broome, following a similar trip itinerary.